 The gradient-based optimization algorithm will not adjust the weights of a unit that never activates initially.
 ReLU has a disadvantage during optimization because the gradient is 0 whenever the unit is not active.

 In the ReLU, you can end up with a neural network that never learns if the neurons are not activated at the start.
-The learning to be slow when training ReLU networks with constant 0 gradients.
+The learning is slow when training ReLU networks with constant 0 gradients.

 Leaky ReLU introduces some small negative slope to the ReLU to sustain and keep the weight updates alive during the entire propagation process.